National School Breakfast Programme

 The delivery of breakfast clubs to the 1,775 schools will be evaluated through a mixed-methods implementation and process evaluation.
 This evaluation will provide an ongoing evaluation of the fidelity to the original design, supporting FAMB to ensure that fidelity remains high throughout; an understanding of barriers to and facilitators of successful delivery; and an evaluation of the cost of the programme, including understanding potential future models for meeting this cost.

 There was also originally an innovation project planned as part of this work.
 The innovation project would have looked at how to improve parental engagement, and therefore attendance and would have been delivered in three phases: a phase to generate innovation ideas, which would involve FAMB and schools; two pilot phases to look at the impacts of selected innovation ideas in a sub-set of schools, and a final phase to assess learning and make recommendations about which innovations should be incorporated into the main programme.
 The first phase of this workwas completed and the learnings from this can be found in the published Explore Report.
 A combination of the exploratory research findings and difficulties in recruiting schools to participate in the two pilot phases meant that a decision was made not to continue with the rest of the innovation project.
 A description of the high-level journey of the NSBP innovation project and lessons learned from the work for future innovation pilots can be found in the Lessons Learned report.

 When will the evaluation report be due?

-The report for the scale-up evaluation will be published in Spring 2020 and the report for the innovation project will be published in Autumn 2019.
+The scale-up evaluation report will be published in Autumn 2020.